temporalio/temporal-learning/docs/tutorials/infrastructure/configuring-sqlite-binary/index.md

 defaultNamespace: default
 ```

-If you are using your own domain name, replace `localhost` in the `allowOrigins` property.
-Then save and close the file.
+As with the gRPC API, this will make the Web UI available over HTTP to anyone who can access this server -- ensure that you do not need a local proxy solution before proceeding.

 You can now run a Temporal Service on this server.
-However, you aren't ready to handle external connections yet -- at this point, your Temporal Service is only available on `localhost`, meaning it is not scalable or accessible outside the localhost network.
 In the remainder of this tutorial, you'll configure this server for production use.

 ## Creating and Registering System Services